2010 Washington Updates

 FY 2011 Senate Appropriations Bill: National Institute of Biomedical Imaging and Bioengineering

 The Senate Appropriations Committee released the committee report accompanying S. 3686, the FY 2011 Labor, Health and Human Services, and Education Appropriations Bill.
 This bill increased total funding for the National Institutes of Health by 3.5 percent.
 The National Institute of Biomedical Imaging and Bioengineering would increase by 2.8 percent.
-Figures and language from Senate Report 111-243, may be viewed in its entirety on the Library of Congress' legistlative site.
+Figures and language from Senate Report 111-243, may be viewed in its entirety on the Library of Congress' legislative site.

 The House appropriations subcommittee has drafted its bill and provided a two-page summary.
 The report will be released following action by the full committee.

 In July, the House Science and Technology Committee approved their version of the NASA authorization bill.
 The bill parallels the bill passed by a Senate committee that same month.
 This request included the Administration's proposal to cancel the Constellation Program and to rely instead on commercial transportation services to the space station.
 The House and Senate versions of the bill were greeted differently.
 The Senate passed their version within an hour.
 In contrast, the House took six hours and began with thirty amendments to be considered.